Maria is a mobility specialist and yoga educator.

 In order to even move your joints, engage you muscles, your nervous system has to be able to communicate with the various parts.
-When we stop moving our joints in all the various ways the can move, not only do we lose the ranges of motion in the jpjoint the neurological control begins to fade.
+When we stop moving our joints in all the various ways they can move, not only do we lose the ranges of motion in the joint, also neurological control begins to fade.
 When you are working on re-building/improving mobility, you must not forget that neurological control has to be rebuilt!

 Flexibility is different from mobility.